 Tugnutt Goes Crazy in Boston

-On March 21, 1991, Tugnutt started for the Quebec Nordiques at the old Boston Garden and was pushed to the limits by the Boston Bruins.
-He was peppered with 73 shots and stopped 70 of them and yet, he didn’t win.
+On March 21, 1991, Ron Tugnutt started for the Quebec Nordiques at the old Boston Garden and was pushed to the limits by the Boston Bruins.
+He was peppered with 73 shots, stopping 70 of them, and yet, he didn’t win.
 The game ended in a 3-3 tie with the Bruins holding a 73-26 shot advantage.
 Bruins’ defenseman Ray Bourque set an NHL record with 19 of those shots on goal.